鶹ýӳ

 JMS 481: Public Relations Writing and JMS 780: Advanced Theory in Public Relations

-In the School of Journalism and Media Studies, Loarre Andreu Perez is planning a COIL experience for JMS 481 and JMS 780 in Spring 2026 with the Pontifical Catholic University of Campinas in Brazil.
-This partnership, developed with Dr. Zuleica Queiroz Guimaraes Manente, broadens 鶹ýӳ’s international engagement beyond the U.S.-Mexico border and demonstrates the reach of COIL into media and communication studies through partnerships in Latin America.
+In the School of Journalism and Media Studies, Dr. Loarre Andreu Perez implemented a COIL experience for JMS 481 and JMS 780 in collaboration with the Pontifical Catholic University of Campinas in Brazil.
+Developed in partnership with Dr. Zuleica Queiroz Guimaraes Manente, this initiative expanded 鶹ýӳ’s international engagement beyond the U.S.–Mexico border and demonstrated the reach of COIL within media and communication studies through partnerships in Latin America.

 44